farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 # Deep JavaScript Foundations

-> **Note:** I collected some important and deep JavaScript foundations.
-> Most of this information comes from Kyle Simpson's books ( [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series ), [ECMAScript](https://www.ecma-international.org/), [MDN](https://developer.mozilla.org/en-US/) (Mozilla Developer Network) or courses that I took.
-> It would help to have a deeper understanding of JavaScript.
+> **Note:** In this note, I collected some important JavaScript foundations, that most of this information comes from Kyle Simpson's books ([YDKJS](https://github.com/getify/You-Dont-Know-JS) series), [ECMAScript](https://www.ecma-international.org/), [MDN](https://developer.mozilla.org/en-US/) (Mozilla Developer Network) or courses that I took.
+It did help me a lot to  have a deeper understanding of JavaScript.

 ## Table of Contents